Frequently Asked Questions

 Troubleshooting

-The most common cause of facets disappearing is because your facet shortcodes are inside of the facetwp-template
+Most often, facets disappear because facet shortcodes are placed inside the facetwp-template

 In listings made with the Listing Builder, this issue will never happen, because the class will be automatically placed on the right element.